Contact: Mercer Feedback

 Based on cost data collected in 2011, Mercer estimates that about 40% of employers would have to pay the tax on at least one plan if they made no changes to current plan design.
 Nearly a third of all large employers say they are taking steps in 2014 to avoid the tax in 2018 – in many cases, by adding a high-deductible consumer-directed health plan or taking steps to increase enrollment in an existing plan.

 About the survey

-These are preliminary findings from Mercer’s National Survey of Employer-Sponsored Health Plans 2011.
-The survey is still in the field and complete results, including the actual cost increase for 2011, will be released by the end of the year.
-The preliminary results discussed above are based on employers who responded by September 8; these results are not weighted and represent only the 1,592 early responders.
+These are preliminary findings from Mercer’s National Survey of Employer-Sponsored Health Plans 2013.
+The survey is still in the field and complete results, including the actual cost increase for 2013, will be released by the end of the year.
+The preliminary results discussed above are based on about 2,000 employers who responded by September 10; these results are not weighted and represent only the early responders.
 Ultimately, around 2,800 employers will participate in the survey and the final results will be weighted to be nationally projectable.